J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 # GeneLab bioinformatics processing pipeline for Illumina RNA-sequencing data

 > **This page holds an overview and instructions for how GeneLab processes RNAseq datasets.
-Exact processing commands and GL-DPPD-7101 version used for specific datasets are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) sub-directory and processed data output files are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+Exact processing commands and GL-DPPD-7101 version used for specific datasets are available in the [GLDS_Processing_Scripts](../GLDS_Processing_Scripts) directory and processed data output files are provided in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**

 ---